awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.ReadWriteCapacityMode.md

 ### Reserved Capacity<a name="HowItWorks.ProvisionedThroughput.ReservedCapacity"></a>

 As a DynamoDB customer, you can purchase *reserved capacity* in advance, as described at [Amazon DynamoDB Pricing](https://aws.amazon.com/dynamodb/pricing)\.
 With reserved capacity, you pay a one\-time upfront fee and commit to a minimum provisioned usage level over a period of time\.
 Your reserved capacity is billed at the hourly reserved capacity rate\.
-By reserving your read and write capacity units ahead of time, you realize significant cost savings compared to on\-demand provisioned throughput settings\.
+By reserving your read and write capacity units ahead of time, you realize significant cost savings compared to on\-demand or provisioned throughput settings\.
 Any capacity that you provision in excess of your reserved capacity is billed at standard provisioned capacity rates\.

 **Note**
 Reserved capacity is not available in on\-demand mode\.

 To manage reserved capacity, go to the [DynamoDB console](https://console.aws.amazon.com/dynamodb) and choose **Reserved Capacity**\.